Contributing

 ESPHome’s “custom component” mechanism is a holdover from Home Assistant’s feature by the same name.
 It existed before External Components and offered a way to “hack in” support for devices which were not officially supported by ESPHome.

-Custom components almost always require C++ code changes when you want them to work even slightly differently than the original author intended.
+• Custom components lack flexibility and almost always require C++ code changes when you want them to work even slightly differently than the original author intended/designed.
+For example, a simple change of input units (cm to m, for example) could require significant changes to the C++ code, depending on how the original author designed the custom component.

-External Components initially require a bit more effort by the developer but are ultimately more robust and easier to use and share:
+• External Components initially require a bit more effort by the developer but are ultimately more robust and are easier to use and share:

 Custom components are typically (more or less) just the Runtime part of an ESPHome component/platform.
 On the other hand, External Components are just like any other ESPHome component – the only difference is that they are external in the sense that they are not “officially” a part of ESPHome.